phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

 - [IgDetective](https://github.com/Immunotools/IgDetective.git) is required for the following analysis.
 Please make sure all the relative path is changed to absolute path in IgDetective source code, otherwise error will occur.
 - `samtools` is required for the following analysis.
+- `python=3.10` is used, should be installed by default in the above conda enviroments

 ## Usage
 ### 1. Running Read-to-Assembly Pipeline and Preparing Files